 Making Paris Modern: A Secret History of the City of Lights

-In this two-week J-Term study abroad course, taught on site in Paris, and usually every year in late December into early January, students will consider the ghosts of history that haunt, yet continue to shape, the spaces and places of France's majestic capital city.
+In this J-Term study abroad course, taught on site in Paris, and usually every year, students will consider the ghosts of history that haunt, yet continue to shape, the spaces and places of France's majestic capital city.
 Readings in literature, ethnography, history, and urban studies, along with discussions of photographs, paintings, and films, will inform daily walking tours and site visits.
 No previous knowledge of French is necessary.
 Course taught in English, for College credit, though students wishing to receive credit toward the French major or minor will complete all required work in French.

 Paris is a city of many faces.
 It has been likened at once to a battlefield, a beehive, a lion, a ship, an ocean, a volcano, a furnace, a sewer, a paradise, a brothel, a labyrinth, a beacon, and a star.
 Over the course of two weeks, students will consider these metaphors and be invited to invent their own.
 To that end, we will explore some of Paris' most oft-visited sites--like the Musée d'Orsay, the Garnier Opera, Montmartre, and the Centre Pompidou--as well as a number of places off the beaten path.